-- 1. To establish a connection between PingOne Protect and PingAccess, see PingOne connections. - 2.
-To configure a risk policy, see Risk policies. - 3.
+- 1. To configure a connection between PingOne Protect and PingAccess, see Adding a PingOne connection. - 2.
+To configure a risk policy, see Adding a risk policy. - 3.
 To assign a risk policy to a specific application or application resource, see Application field descriptions and Adding application resources.